ekpangmichael/go-httpbin/README.md

-To delete all infrastructure run
+To delete the infrastructure run

 ```bash